Norman Conquest: Landing and Harold's march south

 The Normans crossed to England a few days after Harold's victory over the Norwegians at Stamford Bridge on 25 September, following the dispersal of Harold's naval force.
 They landed at Pevensey in Sussex on 28 September and erected a wooden castle at Hastings, from which they raided the surrounding area.
 This ensured supplies for the army, and as Harold and his family held many of the lands in the area, it weakened William's opponent and made him more likely to attack to put an end to the raiding.

 After defeating Tostig and Harald Hardrada in the north, Harold left much of his force there, including Morcar and Edwin, and marched the rest of his army south to deal with the threatened Norman invasion.
 It is unclear when Harold learned of William's landing, but it was probably while he was travelling south.
 Harold stopped in London for about a week before reaching Hastings, so it is likely that he took a second week to march south, averaging about 27 mi per day, for the nearly 200 mi to London.
 Although Harold attempted to surprise the Normans, William's scouts reported the English arrival to the duke.
 The events preceding the battle remain obscure, with contradictory accounts in the sources, but all agree that William led his army from his castle and advanced towards the enemy.
 Harold had taken up a defensive position at the top of Senlac Hill (present-day Battle, East Sussex), about 6 mi from William's castle at Hastings.

 Contemporary sources do not give reliable data on the size and composition of Harold's army, although two Norman sources give figures of 1.2 million or 400,000 men.
 Recent historians have suggested figures of between 5000 and 13,000 for Harold's army at Hastings, but most agree on a range of between 7000 and 8000 English troops.
 These men would have comprised a mix of the fyrd (militia mainly composed of foot soldiers) and the housecarls (nobleman's personal troops), who usually also fought on foot.
-The main difference between the two types was in their armour; the housecarls used better protecting armour than the fyrd.
+The main difference between the two types was in their armour; the housecarls used better protective armour than the fyrd.
 The English army does not appear to have had many archers, although some were present.
 The identities of few of the Englishmen at Hastings are known; the most important were Harold's brothers Gyrth and Leofwine.
 About 18 other named individuals can reasonably be assumed to have fought with Harold at Hastings, including two other relatives.
 (Note: Of these named persons, eight died in the battle – Harold, Gyrth, Leofwine, Godric the sheriff, Thurkill of Berkshire, Breme, and someone known only as "son of Helloc".)